There are many programs and grants available for people who want to become homeowners.

 - Easier to qualify for than conventional loans

 The Good Neighbor Next Door Program is available to borrowers who will live in the home as their primary residence.
 Buyers must reside in the property for a period of no less than 36 months.

-If you leave the home before 3 years are up you will pay a pro-rata amount for the full 36 month term.
+If you leave the home before three years are up, you will pay a pro-rata amount for the full 36-month term.